null-origin/nore-ai/docs/cycles.md

 _One ignition via eight constraint passes; Axis is present as invariant reference, though no axis-level action or modulation occurs_

-_A cycle is usually complete when accumulated timing error(s) become structurally visible and force reconfiguration_
+_A cycle is usually complete when accumulated timing errors become structurally visible and make the prior configuration publicly indefensible_

 ### **✔️ Cycle 8 — Parodic Inversion / Enforced Resolution Split** (12/1 - 12/7)